 Estimated reading time: 4 minutes

-If you follow us on Facebook or Insta, you’ve probably seen some of our organic fruit-growing videos.
+If you follow us on Facebook or Insta, you’ve probably seen some of our dodgy organic fruit-growing videos.
 We’ve been making them for years, right from back in the day when we were still known as Mt Alexander Fruit Gardens.

 We don’t usually follow a script.
 We say “um” quite a lot.
 Sometimes the sound is a bit ropey (like in this video about what to expect in the garden in spring).